twisted1919/mdp-go/README.md

 },
 ```

-// this is an "array" of delivery servers used to make the actual delivery for each email from the directory pickup.
+This is an "array" of delivery servers used to make the actual delivery for each email from the directory pickup:
 ```
 "DeliveryServers" : [
 	{